ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 Before running tests, make sure
 1. Your environment is properly setup.
-2. You build the latest code by running ```python setup.py install``` from the Ludwig root directory.
-3. You have write access on the machine.
+2. You have write access on the machine.
 Some of the tests require saving data to disk.

 Running tests
 -------------